Claud Cockburn: Opposition to appeasement

-In the late 1930s, Cockburn published a private newspaper, The Week, which was highly critical of Neville Chamberlain.
-Cockburn maintained in the 1960s that much of the information in The Week had been leaked to him by Sir Robert Vansittart, Permanent Under-Secretary of the Foreign Office.
+In the late 1930s, Cockburn's The Week was highly critical of Neville Chamberlain.
+Cockburn said in the 1960s that much of the information in The Week had been leaked to him by Sir Robert Vansittart, Permanent Under-Secretary at the Foreign Office.

-At the same time, Cockburn claimed that the Security Service (MI5) was spying on him because of The Week, but the British historian D. C. Watt argued that it was more likely that if anyone was spying on Cockburn, it was the Special Branch of Scotland Yard, which was less experienced in that work than MI5.
+At the same time, Cockburn said that the Security Service (MI5) was spying on him because of The Week, but the British historian D. C. Watt argued that it was more likely that if anyone was spying on Cockburn, it was the police Special Branch, which was less experienced in that work than MI5.
+However, a 1940 Security Service file on Cockburn was later made public, and Claud's son Patrick Cockburn applied for his MI5 files and received 24 volumes of them.
 Cockburn was an opponent of appeasement before the Molotov–Ribbentrop Pact.
 In a 1937 article in The Week, Cockburn coined the term "Cliveden set" to describe what he alleged to be an upper-class pro-German group that exercised influence behind the scenes.
-The Week ceased publication shortly after the war had begun.
+The Week ceased publication shortly after the war began.

 Watt alleges that the information printed in The Week included rumours, some of which suited Moscow's interests.
-Watt used as an example the claim The Week made in February–March 1939 that German troops were concentrating in Klagenfurt for an invasion of Yugoslavia, which Watt states to have no basis in reality.
+Watt used as an example the claim The Week made in February–March 1939 that German troops were concentrating in Klagenfurt for an invasion of Yugoslavia, which Watt says had no basis in reality.